openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/batching-on-npu-plugin.rst

 * The model does not contain states.

 If the **conditions are met**, the NPU plugin attempts to compile and execute the original model with batch_size forced to 1.
 This approach is due to current compiler limitations and ongoing work to improve performance for batch_size greater than one.
-If the compilation is successful, the plugin detects a difference in batch size between the original model layout (with batch size set to N) and the transformed/compiled layout (with a batch size set to 1).
+If the compilation is successful, the plugin detects a difference in batch size between the original model layout (with a batch size set to N) and the transformed/compiled layout (with a batch size set to 1).
 Then it executes the following steps:

 1. Internally constructs multiple command lists, one for each input.